Quickstart

 4. Confirm to register.

-Registering before powering on is fine.
-The device finishes the handshake automatically once it reaches the network.
+Registering before applying power is fully supported.
+The device finishes the handshake automatically once it reaches the network in Step 3.

 2